 Emily Senturia, conductor

-Ms. Senturia studied opera at the Houston Grand Opera Studio, Wolf Trap, the Aspen Music Festival, and the Royal Academy of Music.
+Ms. Senturia training includes studies at the Houston Grand Opera Studio, Wolf Trap Opera, the Aspen Music Festival, and the Royal Academy of Music in London.
 She studied orchestral conducting at Indiana University and Boston University, and violin at Rice University.

 L2 Artists, LLC